samuelarnesen/nyu-debate-modeling/README.md

 2. If your new prompt uses any unique names that do not already exist in the existing prompts (the 'names' are the titles of each individual sub-entry such as `overall_system` or `pre_opening_speech`), then go to `prompts/parser.py` and add that title as a new enum under `PromptTag`.
 3. If you require filling in a new kind of value (currently, we support filling out prompts with a debater name, opponent name, position, opponent position, topic/question, and the background text), then add that new kind of value under `PromptConfig` in `prompts/parser.py`.
 This new value will be inserted into the prompts as long as the exact key is referenced inside angular brackets (e.g. if you reference `<NAME>` in your prompts, then `<NAME>` will be replaced with the value associated with `name` in the PromptConfig.)

-### Training a New Model
-1. Depending on how you want to train your model (SFT, DPO, PPO, etc.), add a new entry in the associated config that can be found under `train/configs/[dpo/ppo/sft]_config.yaml`.
-2. Kick off your training run by running the associated script in the `scripts` directory (e.g. `python scripts/run_sft.py --config="YourNewConfigName"`).

 ### Creating New Speech Orders
 You might want to create new speech order if you do not want the speeches to be delivered in the same format as we have previously set.
 1. Under `debate/speech_format.py`, create a new method in the `SpeechFormat` object, following the example of `default_debate_format()` and `default_judge_format()`.